-Trump Bans Dealings With Chinese Owners of TikTok, WeChat
+Trump bans dealings with Chinese owners of TikTok, WeChat

 Triolo said the orders may face legal challenges and warned that Beijing is likely to “react harshly, at least rhetorically.”
 Trump’s orders cited legal authority from the International Emergency Economic Powers Act and the National Emergencies Act.

+The action is the Trump administration's latest attempt to hobble China, a rising economic superpower.
+Over the past several years, it has waged a trade war with China, blocked mergers involving Chinese companies and stifled the business of Chinese firms like Huawei, a maker of phones and telecom equipment.
+China-backed hackers, meanwhile, have been blamed for data breaches of U.S. federal databases and the credit agency Equifax, and the Chinese government strictly limits what U.S. tech companies can do in China.

+Election-year politics in the U.S. are fanning the flames, as Trump appears to be using friction with China to drum up voter support.

-The Trump administration has railed against the threat from China, and both Republican and Democratic lawmakers have also raised concerns about TikTok, including censorship, misinformation campaigns, the safety of user data and children’s privacy.
+Both Republican and Democratic lawmakers share concerns about TikTok running from its vulnerability to censorship and misinformation campaigns to the safety of user data and children’s privacy.
 But the administration has provided no specific evidence that TikTok has made U.S. users’ data available to the Chinese government.
 Instead, officials point to the hypothetical threat that lies in the Chinese government’s ability to demand cooperation from Chinese companies.

 Earlier in the week, Trump threatened a deadline of Sept.
-15 to “close down” TikTok unless Microsoft or another company acquires it.
+15 to “close down” TikTok unless Microsoft or another company acquires it, a threat the new executive order appears to formalize.
 On Wednesday, U.S. Secretary of State Mike Pompeo announced an expansion of the U.S. crackdown on Chinese technology to include barring Chinese apps from U.S. app stores, citing alleged security threats and calling out TikTok and WeChat by name.

-TikTok and Microsoft had no immediate replies to queries.
-Tencent declined to comment.
+TikTok did not reply to queries.
+Tencent and Microsoft declined to comment.

+“The U.S. thinking is that anything that is Chinese is suspect,” said Andy Mok, a senior research fellow at the Center for China and Globalization in Beijing.
+“They’re being targeted not because of what they’ve done, but who they are.”

 Leading mobile security experts say TikTok is no more intrusive in its harvesting of user data and monitoring of user activity than U.S. apps owned by Facebook and Google.